Why a music camp?

 Border Music Camp was established in 1974 under the auspices of the National Music Camp Association (now Australian Youth Orchestra Ltd.), and the first Camp was held in 1975.
 It was one of a number of similar 'day' camps which the NMCA established between 1962 and 1977, mainly to cater for students too young to meet the increasingly high standards of the National Music Camp.

-The first Camp had 61 students in two ensembles, the Bishop Orchestra and Alexander Wind Group.
+The first Camp had two ensembles, the Bishop Orchestra and Alexander Wind Group.
 It ran from Sunday to Friday, with the final concert on the Friday.
 There was no elective program; the main ensembles rehearsed in the afternoon as well, and all the chamber performances were ad hoc groups.
 There were also no day students, with all Campers living on site.

 The Camp grew quite quickly.
 A third ensemble (the Alan Jones Orchestra, named for the Scots School principal) was added in 1976, and the Camp was extended until the Satuday night.
 By 1978, the Camp had 155 students, and the elective program was established.
 The beginner wind ensemble (then called Davis) was added in 1981, the massed choir in 1982, and Newman in 1983.
 The youngest ensemble is Hardie, established in 1986.